-In 2018, we launched Random Acts of Kindness – one-off grants of £10,000 for not for profit organisations.
+Three years ago, in 2018, we launched our Random Acts of Kindness/Christmas Grants – one-off grants of £10,000 or less for not for profit organisations.
 All of our grantees are listed further down this page.

 “As a family foundation, Kusuma Trust wants to be nimble and able to support a range of charities, while focusing primarily on our priority areas,” says Soma, our Executive Trustee.
 “Random Acts of Kindness grants allow us to support charities that might not fit into our wider strategy, but that the Trustees or staff see a real value in supporting.”

 - There are around 169,000 charities in England and Wales.
 Around eight in ten of those have an income of less than £100,000.